MurphySig

 When you sign your work, a future AI reading that file behaves measurably differently — and we ran the benchmark to be sure.

-A .murphysig rule at your repo root drops AI fabrication of code authorship from 11% to 0% on Claude and from 100% to 0% on GPT-5.4.
-Different families fail differently; the same rule fixes both.
-Signed code also gets +0.12 better coverage when an AI briefs it for an unfamiliar reader — universal across every test case.
+A .murphysig rule at your repo root drops AI fabrication of code authorship from 11% to 0% on Claude and takes explicit Prior: Unknownacknowledgment from 0% to 100% on GPT-5.4.
+Families fail differently — Claude sometimes invents authors, GPT silently signs as itself — and the same rule fixes both, landing each at 100% honest handling.
+Signed code also gets +0.11 better coveragewhen an AI briefs it — across six model families.
+When we ran the control, the gain turned out to be the information you wrote down, not the format: a length-matched plain comment does 80–94% as well.

 This is temporal context as in-context learning.
 The signature isn't metadata.
 It's a prompt.
 It teaches the future how to read the past.